Coveo for Salesforce FAQ

 - Your choice of any source, including on-premises sources

 Can I Upgrade from Pro Edition to Enterprise Edition?

 How Many Content Sources Are Available in Enterprise Edition?

 Coveo offers more than 30 connectors to the most common enterprise data sources.
-Coveo sources are typically configured in just a few clicks, directly from the Coveo Console, and fully support incremental indexing and field mapping.
+Coveo sources are typically configured in just a few clicks, directly from the Coveo Cloud administration console, and fully support incremental indexing and field mapping.
 Have a look at our available Cloud V2 source Types (see Available Coveo Cloud V2 Source Types).

 Pro and Enterprise Editions

 Why Does The Salesforce Source Require the Modify All Data Permission for the Coveo Index Account?